ahy3nz/ommperator/README.md

 Mainly used for the force-wrappers (ForceOmmperators) to modify parameters in groups.
-Most Ommperator functions are aimed at operating on or viewing into the underlying OpenMM system and topology.
+Most Ommperator functions are aimed at operating on or viewing into the underlying OpenMM system, topology, or forces.
 Thus, any functions to modify an Ommperator propagate to the associated OpenMM object, which is then reflected in other Ommperator objects.